 When it comes to securing yourself and your family’s health and well-being, buying a reliable health insurance plan is a wise step in the right direction.
 While there are several companies offering different group and individual plans, choosing the right one for yourself that suits you is a tedious process.
-Here is a quick list of things to consider before buying any Health Insurance plans.
+Here is a 8 Things to Consider Before Buying a Health Insurance plans.

 1.)
 Compare the Plans and Premiums

 Price is an important component of your selection process.
 Certain policies may have higher premiums with some additional benefits such as doctors’ second opinion, vaccination cover, wellness benefits, etc. However experts suggest paying higher premiums for benefits, you may never use OR for merely availing tax benefits is not sensible.

 On the other hand, there are some fixed benefit health insurance plans that come with a lower range of premiums in which buying an insurance plan which includes your spouse or children, can get you higher claim amount at a lower premium.
 So, you may consider buying a combined insurance plan instead of opting for 2 or more separate policies.

 Medical expenses incurred after and/or before hospitalization are called Pre/Post hospitalization expenses.
 During the treatment, some part of the process extends beyond the hospitalization, such as physiotherapy at home, Follow-up visits to the doctor, medicines to be taken.
 Such expenses are considered as Post-hospitalisation expenses.
 Find out if the chosen Health Insurance plan includes Post-hospitalisation expenses.

 Also, check if there are any room rent caps.
 A room rent cap is the maximum amount your service provider will pay you for room rent during hospitalization.